satvikkumar/HACK4GOOD/README.md

 traffic_light.ino :- the sequence we plan to use for normal operation , yet to design dynamic operation signal sequencing

 Pi1.py :- Meant for the dynamic operation of the signal based on vehichle density

+Sequence.py :- Finds the Maximum Density of the 4 roads at that signal junction.